jfdev001/PDEMethods/README.md

 ### Parabolic Partial Differential Equation in 2D

+#### Problem Statement

 We will show the steps of deriving the weak form, discretizing the physical domain into a mesh of triangular finite elements, selecting suitable basis functions, formulating the weak form in terms of basis functions, and then describing the subsequent assembly of an algebraic system of equations.
+The original problem is given below, however we will use a backward finite difference to discretize time and also rearrange the formula to be a linear elliptic PDE.

 $$
 \begin{align}